JustSift/ReSift/docs/main-concepts/whats-a-fetch.md

   // `useDispatch` to get back the `dispatch` function const dispatch = useDispatch();

-  // Apply the `personId` to get a fetch instance. const personFetch = makePersonFetch(personId);
+  const personFetch = makePersonFetch(personId);

-  // To get the data and status of your fetch, use `useFetch` const [person, status] = useFetch(personFetch);
+  const [person, status] = useFetch(personFetch);
-  // (this 👆 syntax is array destructuring)

   // Use an effect to watch for fetches in `personId` and
   // re-fetch accordingly.
-This also covers the initial call. useEffect(() => {
+This also occurs after the initial mount.
+  // (e.g. `componentDidMount` too)
+  useEffect(() => {
     // make the request
     const request = personFetch();